Washington Sea Grant Coastal Resilience Fellowship

 Fellow Selection

-Fellowship applications will be submitted to WSG, and a review panel will be convened to recommend finalists based on an evaluation of academic and professional background, career and education goals, community and extracurricular activities, potential impact of the fellowship on future success, as well as personal characteristics such as initiative, leadership, adaptability, communication and analytical skills.
-For the inaugural year, the review committee may incorporate the selected hosts to ensure a successful matching process.
+Fellowship applications will be submitted to WSG, and a review panel will recommend finalists based on an evaluation of academic and professional background, career and education goals, community and extracurricular activities, potential impact of the fellowship on future success, as well as personal characteristics such as initiative, leadership, adaptability, communication and analytical skills.
+For the inaugural year, the review committee will aim to incorporate the selected hosts to ensure a successful matching process.
 WSG selects up to five WSG Coastal Resilience Fellows (depending on size of candidate pool and number of host offerings).

 WSG plans to hold a mandatory work planning workshop between hosts and fellows.
 The timing and set up of the workshop will be determined based on final host and fellow assignments.

 The length of a fellowship assignment is two years and is not renewable.
-WSG will administer monthly stipend payments and will manage a discretionary professional development and fellowship related travel budget for each fellow.
+WSG will administer monthly stipend payments and will manage a discretionary professional development budget for each fellow.
 Once selected, hosts will need to work with Washington Sea Grant to put in place an interagency agreement (i.e. a funding contract) for each fellowship award prior to the start of fellowships in September.
-The fellowship contracts will begin on September 1.
+The fellowship contracts will begin in early September.
 Fellows may not start work until the contract is in place.

 Fellowship Expenses: “How Much Does it Cost to Host a Fellow?”